 Halva Ltd is a Finnish family-owned company run by the 3rd generation, established in 1931.
-The factory is located in Helsinki and the office and warehouse are situated in Vantaa, Finland.
+The factory is located in Helsinki and the office and warehouse is situated in Vantaa, Finland.
 The company produces and sells a wide assortment of soft eating licorice and other sugar confectionery products.
 Our business processes are certified.
-Halva is among the leading licorice producers in Europe countries.
+Halva is among the leading licorice producers in European countries.
 More than half of the company´s licorice output is exported.

 For example, products are exported to the following countries: Sweden, Denmark, Norway, Estonia, Russia, the Netherlands, Germany, Czech Republic, Spain, Italy, France, Greece, England, USA, Canada, South Africa, New Zealand, Australia, and Israel.

 The HALVA history and traditions begin more than 85 years ago, in Europe in the 1930’s.
 The company was founded by the Greek brothers Jean and Michael Karavokyros.
 The HALVA candy factory began its operations in 1931, when the first product, the Greek national specialty product Halva, was manufactured.

 The Karavokyros brothers left their home country Greece behind them as teenagers in order to look for work abroad.
 They had heard from other relatives that the economy in St. Petersburg was flourishing and that work was available there.
 Before the trip, the grandmother passed the secret family recipe for halva to the boys, so the boys would have something valuable they could perhaps use abroad.